-I like it there.
-You can’t do it all the time because no one has time for that, but two or three times a week is life-changing for me.
+You don’t need to do it all the time because only certain personality types have time for that, but once a week is life-changing for me.

-After of few years of healing I’ve never been so clear in my life.
-I must have spent most of my time in the FOG (fear, obligation, guilt).
+I must’ve spent most of my life in the FOG (fear, obligation, guilt).

 There’s no fog anymore, praise be.